royaltm/node-murmurhash-native/README.md

 Key features:

-* portable (platform independend network byte order output of hashes in binary form)
-* both blocking and asynchronous api interfaces
+* blocking and asynchronous api interfaces
 * additional MurmurHash3 32 and 128 bit progressive implementations based on [PMurHash][PMurHash]
-* stream wrapper for progressive hasher with [crypto.Hash-like][crypto.Hash] bi-api interface and serializable state
+* stream wrapper for progressive hasher with [crypto.Hash-like][crypto.Hash] bi-api interface
+* serializable state of the progressive hasher
+* platform independend network byte order output of hashes in any form
 * promise wrapper

 Installation: